unlayer/angular-email-editor/README.md

 | **saveDesign** | `Function callback` | Returns the design JSON in a callback function          |
 | **exportHtml** | `Function callback` | Returns the design HTML and JSON in a callback function |

-See the [example source](https://github.com/unlayer/angular-email-editor/tree/master/src) for a reference implementation.
+See the [Unlayer Docs](https://docs.unlayer.com/) for all available methods, or log the object in the console to explore it.

 ### Properties